Pinner: Rail

 Pinner Underground station was opened in 1885 and is on the Metropolitan line in London fare zone 5.
 In normal off-peak conditions the train takes approximately half an hour to Baker Street Underground station and approximately three-quarters of an hour to Aldgate Underground station.

-Hatch End railway station was opened in 1842 and is on the London Overground Watford DC line in London fare zone 6.
+Hatch End railway station was opened in 1842 and is on the London Overground Lioness line in London fare zone 6.
 In normal off-peak conditions it roughly takes three-quarters of an hour to Euston railway station.